-“In homes where a gas stove was used without venting, the prevalence of asthma and wheezing is higher than in homes where a gas stove was used with ventilation,” said Ellen Smit, an associate professor in the College of Public Health and Human Sciences at OSU and one of the study’s authors.
+“In homes where a gas stove was used without venting, the prevalence of asthma and wheezing is higher than in homes where a gas stove was used with ventilation,” says Ellen Smit, an associate professor in the College of Public Health and Human Sciences at OSU and one of the study’s authors.
 “Parents of all children should use ventilation while using a gas stove.”

 Asthma is a common chronic childhood disease and an estimated 48 percent of American homes have a gas stove that is used.
-Gas stoves are known to affect indoor air pollution levels and researchers wanted to better understand the links between air pollution from gas stoves, parents’ behavior when operating gas stoves and respiratory issues, said Eric Coker, a doctoral student in public health and a co-author of the study.
+Gas stoves are known to affect indoor air pollution levels and researchers wanted to better understand the links between air pollution from gas stoves, parents’ behavior when operating gas stoves and respiratory issues, says Eric Coker, a doctoral student in public health and a co-author of the study.

 The study showed that children who lived in homes where ventilation such as an exhaust fan was used when cooking with gas stoves were 32 percent less likely to have asthma than children who lived in homes where ventilation was not used.
 Children in homes where ventilation was used while cooking with a gas stove were 38 percent less likely to have bronchitis and 39 percent less likely to have wheezing.
 The study also showed that lung function, an important biological marker of asthma, was significantly better among girls from homes that used ventilation when operating their gas stove.

 Many people in the study also reported using their gas stoves for heating, researchers found.
 That was also related to poorer respiratory health in children, particularly when ventilation was not used.
 In homes where the gas kitchen stove was used for heating, children were 44 percent less likely to have asthma and 43 percent less likely to have bronchitis if ventilation was used.
-The results did not change even when asthma risk factors such as pets or cigarette smoking inside the home were taken into account, Coker said.
+The results did not change even when asthma risk factors such as pets or cigarette smoking inside the home were taken into account, Erica says.

-“Asthma is one of the most common diseases in children living in the United States,” said Molly Kile, the study’s lead author.
+“Asthma is one of the most common diseases in children living in the United States,” says Molly Kile, the study’s lead author.
 Kile is an environmental epidemiologist and assistant professor at OSU.
 “Reducing exposure to environmental factors that can exacerbate asthma can help improve the quality of life for people with this condition.”